chloeleichen/color-homer-simpson/README.md

 The is a lightweight javascript plugin that allow you to color Homer Simpson by dragging and dropping color onto him.
 You can also color text and html containers.

-You can print your work when you are finished.
+You can then download your artwork as a png file.

 <strong>[Try it here](http://chloechen.io/color-homer-simpson/)</strong>